 This dialog provides important facts about piriformis pain and explains some little known truths that are crucial for every patient to know.
 This essay is also useful for care providers who work with piriformis pain patients, since it will enlighten the mind to alternative symptomatic sources that many doctors tend to disregard.

-Piriformis Pain Explanation – The Symptoms
+Piriformis Pain Explanation of Symptoms

 Some patients suffer pain in the piriformis muscle locally.
 This is most common with direct injury to the muscle.
 Pain may feel as if it is located in the buttocks, hip, sacroiliac or lower back in some instances.
 Pain may or may not be related to movement of the affected leg.